TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/HowToRunRowStoreTests.md

 16. sql.wan.sqlWan.bt (Use local.conf - local.sql.uniqueKeyOnly.conf)

-Each of the above mentioned bts run on single host only i.e. they need only one host to run.
+Each of the above mentioned bts run on a single host only i.e. they need only one host to run.

-####Sample script used in running regression
+#### Sample script used in running regression

-[Here](rowStoreRegressionScript.sh) is the sample for regression script, which includes all the bts to be run in the regression.
-Please set the following two variables required by the script, before executing :
+[Here](https://github.com/SnappyDataInc/snappydata/tree/master/dtests/src/test/java/io/snappydata/hydra/rowStoreRegressionScript.sh) is the sample for regression script, which includes all the bts to be run in the regression.
+Please set the following two variables required by the script, before executing:

 ```
 export SNAPPY_HOME=<checkout_dir>
 export OUTPUT_DIR=<result_directory_path>
 ```

-####For additional logging any of the following settings can be added to the local.conf files, as per requirement
+#### For additional logging any of the following settings can be added to the local.conf files, as per requirement

 ```
 hydra.GemFirePrms-logLevel                 = fine;